 Muhlenberg is very honest in telling you that your chance of acceptance is greatly increased if you apply Early Decision.
 They fill over 40% of their class with these applicants who indicate that Muhlenberg is their first choice.
 Since their ED deadline isn’t until February 15 (the same as their regular decision deadline), you have the freedom to apply early to other schools before you decide whether to apply early here.
 The smart students, close relationships with faculty and beautiful, homey campus make Muhlenberg a great place for a California student to experience the east coast.

-Evelyn visited Muhlenberg in spring, 2013.
-You can see all of her photos here.
+Evelyn visited Muhlenberg in spring, 2013, and returned for a visit in 2022 with Michelle and Chris.
+You can see all of their photos from both visits below the video.

 Additionally, you can see tour guide Zoe talking about why she chose Muhlenberg (please ignore my finger in the lower right corner of the shot!):